 Journal of Translational Medicine, 2016

-Here, the authors show that the highest efficiencies of reprogramming of fibroblasts were obtained on Laminin-511 and Laminin-521, compared to other coatings. iPSC cell lines was created with stably integrated PDX1 and NKX6.1 transgenes under the transcriptional control of doxycycline-inducible promoter.
-These cells were differentiated to insulin producing cells.
+Here, the authors show that the highest efficiencies of reprogramming of fibroblasts were obtained on Laminin-511 and Laminin-521, compared to other coatings. iPSC cell lines were created with stably integrated PDX1 and NKX6.1 transgenes under the transcriptional control of the doxycycline-inducible promoter.
+These cells were differentiated to insulin-producing cells.
 Generated cells displayed molecular markers characteristic for respective steps of the differentiation.
-The obtained IPC secreted insulin and produced C-peptide with significantly higher hormone release level in case of the combined expression of PDX1 and NKX6.1 induced at the last stage of the differentiation.
-Efficiency of differentiation of iPSC to IPC can be increased by concurrent expression of PDX1 and NKX6.1 during progenitor cells maturation.
+The obtained IPC secreted insulin and produced C-peptide with a significantly higher hormone release level in the case of the combined expression of PDX1 and NKX6.1 induced at the last stage of the differentiation.
+The efficiency of differentiation of iPSC to IPC can be increased by concurrent expression of PDX1 and NKX6.1 during progenitor cell maturation.

 Matsumura T., Tatsumi K., Noda Y., Nakanishi N., Okonogi A., Hirano K., Li L., Osumi T., Tada T., Kotera H.

 Validation of increased survival of single-cell hiPSC clones on LN-521 in culture and a microfluidic chip.
-Here the authors describe increased survival and propagation of single hiPSC clones on LN-521 in both culture and on a new microfluidic device.
-By conditioning the medium they show drastically increased efficiency and represents an additional protocol to the LN-521/E-cadherin method presented in Rodin et al., 2014 for clonal growth.
+Here the authors describe increased survival and propagation of single hiPSC clones on LN-521 in both cultures and on a new microfluidic device.
+By conditioning the medium they show drastically increased efficiency and represent an additional protocol to the LN-521/E-cadherin method presented in Rodin et al., 2014 for clonal growth.

 Small K.W., DeLuca A.P, Whitmore S.S, Rosenberg T., Silva-Garcia R., Udar N., Puech b., Garcia C.A., Rice T.A., Fishman G.A, Héon E., Folk J.C, Streb L.M., Haas C.M., Wiley L.A., Scheetz T.E., Fingert J.H., Mullins R.F., Tucker B.A., Stone E.M.